-Best management practices - Conservation techniques and management measures that:
+Best Mmanagement Ppractices (BMPs) - Conservation techniques and management measures that:

-- a. control soil loss and reduce water quality degradation caused by nutrients, animal waste, toxins, and sediment; and - b. minimize adverse affects to groundwater and surface-water flow and circulation patterns; and - c. maintain the chemical, biological, and physical characteristics of wetlands, ponds, steams, and riparian areas.
+- a. control soil loss and reduce water quality degradation caused by nutrients, animal waste, toxins, and sediment; and - b. minimize adverse effects to groundwater and surface-water flow and circulation patterns; and - c. maintain the chemical, biological, and physical characteristics of wetlands, ponds, steams, and riparian areas.